“A guy loses his temper on the set and he’s a genius. A woman loses her temper on the set and it’s the wrong time of the month.” — Penelope Spheeris

 “It was more about what you can’t do than what you can do.
 There were restrictions.
 Any intellectual curiosity was discouraged.
 Any humor was discouraged.
 ‘Don’t learn another chord’… You had to pretend to be a moron, basically.
 I mean, Sid Vicious was the most important intellectual figure…”

 The scene would not last long, imploding by the mid 80s as hardcore morphed into various sub-movements and the emergence of college radio and the proliferation of zine distribution offered those bored with the mainstream a broad range of diverse sounds from every region of the country.
-Due to several high-profile cases–particularly, it should be noted, the 1988 “East Side White Pride” beating death of Ethiopian student Mulugeta Seraw in southeast Portland–hardcore gradually became synonymous with the White Aryan Resistance skinhead movement.
+Due to several high-profile cases–particularly, it should be noted, the 1988 “East Side White Pride” beating death of Ethiopian student Mulugeta Seraw here in southeast Portland–hardcore gradually became synonymous with the White Aryan Resistance skinhead movement.
 Americans didn’t care about the philosophical nuances between the historic leftist working-class “Oi!” skins and the Nazi-fetishizing psychopaths.
-If you had a shaved head and liked music with so many beats-per-minute, you were a skinhead and dangerous; and that probably killed the scene faster than anything.
-It would take another ten years and the popular acceptance of “grunge”, when bands like Nirvana cited Black Flag, X, and Portland-based Wipers as key influences on their craft, for hardcore/punk to shed the Aryan white-power associations that it had, in many ways, created by its own carelessness and ignorance.
+If you had a shaved head, wore combat boots, and liked music with so many beats-per-minute, you were a skinhead and dangerous; and that probably killed the scene faster than anything (well, that and Lee Ving being in Clue).
+It would take the popular acceptance of grunge, when bands like Nirvana cited Black Flag and Wipers as key influences on their craft, for U.S. hardcore/postpunk to shed the Aryan white-power associations that it had, in many ways, created by its own shock tactics.